HorizonBeckons/undermount-ac-esphome-thermostat/README.md

 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request.

-## Disclaimer

-The Software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
-In no event shall the authors be liable for any claim, damages, or other liability arising from the use of the Software.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Contact

-Please raise an issue for enhancements, bugs, or any other questions regarding this project.
-Thanks!